raxoft/form_input/README.md

 Unlike the `last` parameter, which is always set, the `seen` parameter can be `nil` if no steps were displayed before yet.
 The current step is not included when it is displayed for the first time, it will become included only if it is displayed more than once.
-Neither of these parameters is used directly
+Neither of these parameters is usually used directly, though.
-They are used by several helper methods for classifying the already visited steps, which we will see shortly.
+Instead, they are used by several helper methods for classifying the already visited steps, which we will see shortly.

 There are three methods added which extend the list of methods